Monday to Friday 9am - 12.30pm - 2pm - 7pm

-First of all, it's worth looking at the average lifespan of an electric vehicle battery.
-It's very rare for an electric car battery to reach the end of its service life.
-That is, its capacity to conserve electricity is 0%.
-We therefore consider that a battery should be replaced when it has only 70% of its energy conservation capacity left, which is around 8 to 10 years of age.
+First of all, it's interesting to look at the average life of a electric vehicle.
+It is very rare for an electric car battery to reach the end of its life.
+In other words, its capacity to conserve electricity is 0 %.
+We therefore consider that a battery should be replaced when it has no more than 70 % of energy conservation capacity, which is around 8 to 10 years old.

-At least, that's what carmakers are recommending.
+At least that's what car manufacturers are recommending.
 But replacing these batteries doesn't mean throwing them away.
-They are recovered for stationary storage.
+They are recovered for use in stationary storage.

-Stationary storage makes it possible to store electricity on a large scale.
+Stationary storage enables electricity to be stored on a large scale.

 This system makes up for the shortcomings of renewable energy production.
-Wind and solar power are what we call "intermittent" energies.
+Wind and solar power are "intermittent" sources of energy.
 They depend on external factors that do not guarantee constant production.
-In this sense, stationary energy storage makes it possible to meet electricity needs when conditions are unfavorable for production.
+In this sense, storing energy using stationary storage would make it possible to meet electricity needs when conditions are not favourable for production.

-This is one of the major challenges of the future, since by 2030 that 40% of electricity production will come from renewable sources.
+This is one of the major challenges of the future, as we expect 2030 that 40 % of electricity generation be from renewable sources.

-Are electric car batteries recyclable?
+Can electric car batteries be recycled?
 How are they recycled?

-It seems obvious, otherwise we wouldn't be writing this article, but yes, electric car batteries can be recycled!
-We've already given you the lowdown on the previous point.
+It might seem obvious, otherwise we wouldn't be writing this article, but yes, electric car batteries can be recycled!
+We've already put you on the track with the previous point.
 But how can they be recycled?

 An electric car battery is not always recycled in the same way as a telephone battery, for example.